The policy of Belgium within the EU

 Internal market and industry

-The internal market is based on the four main freedoms (goods / people / services / capital).
-All the necessary measures are taken to facilitate day-to-day life and create more opportunities for the consumers, businesses and public authorities that invest, purchase and sell goods and services within the internal European market.
-With the new European legislature, the search for sustainable growth via the transition to a carbon-neutral economy requires a broader and more integrated vision of the internal market, which is more in line with industrial and trade policies.
+The internal market is based on the three major freedoms (goods/people/services/capital).
+European policy focuses on making everyday life easier and on creating more opportunities for consumers, businesses and governments who invest and buy and sell goods on the European internal market.
+European legislation also sets out to achieve sustainable growth via the transition to a carbon-neutral economy and a broader and more integrated vision of the internal market that corresponds more closely to industrial and trade policies.

 1. Last updated on